Warsaw Municipal Airport (Missouri)

 Warsaw Municipal Airport (ICAO: KRAW, FAA LID: RAW) is a city-owned public-use airport located six miles (10 km) north of the central business district of Warsaw, a city in Benton County, Missouri, United States.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Warsaw Municipal Airport is assigned RAW by the FAA but has no designation from the IATA (which assigned RAW to Arawa, Papua New Guinea).

 Facilities and aircraft

 Warsaw Municipal Airport covers an area of 168 acre and has one runway designated 18/36 with a 4,000 x 75 ft (1,219 x 23 m) concrete surface.

-For the 12-month period ending December 31, 2014, the airport had 3,320 aircraft operations, an average of 9 per day: 96% general aviation, 3% military and 1% air taxi.
-In January 2018, there were 13 aircraft based at this airport: all 13 single-engine.
+For the 12-month period ending December 2, 2022, the airport had 10,110 aircraft operations, an average of 28 per day: 98% general aviation, 1% military and <1% air taxi.
+At that time, there were 20 aircraft based at this airport: 18 single-engine, 1 multi-engine, and 1 glider.